General Questions

 What is a financial adviser?

-A financial adviser is a licensed professional who provides advice on financial matters including investments, retirement planning, insurance, mortgages, and tax planning.
-In New Zealand, financial advisers must be registered with the Financial Markets Authority (FMA).
+A financial adviser is a qualified professional who provides advice on financial matters including investments, retirement planning, insurance, mortgages, and tax planning.
+In New Zealand, financial advisers must be registered on the Financial Service Providers Register (FSPR).

 Do I need a financial adviser?